 After the threat to humans, impacts of wildfires on livestock are especially tragic.
 Cattle moving away from a fire become trapped in fencing.
-After the 2017 Starbuck Fire, many hundreds of animals had to be shot, to end their suffering.
-Bulldozers must be employed to remove and bury the carcasses.
+After the 2017 Starbuck Fire, many hundreds of animals had to be shot to end their suffering; the carcasses were bulldozed into burial pits.